wp-plugins/affilinker/readme.txt

 = 1.1.0 =
 * Code changes done to keep the affiliate links encoded so that they are not seen on the source code and not directly indexable by search engines.
 * Nofollow'd the js links as even evolving search engines (like Google,Bing) can execute and interpret dynamically generated links.
+= 1.2.0 =
+* Improved UI
+* Bug fix for WordPress 3.6 compatibility
+* Optimized the code for faster execution
+* Improvements to take correct default values
 == Other Notes ==
 NA
  == Upgrade Notice ==